 The problem of irregular immigration is mainly caused by an unequal distribution of global welfare and sustained poverty.
 It is thus a social problem.
 However the EU and EUMS have decided to adopt a security-driven approach, which should urgently be revised.
 The EU immigration policy uses an obscure formula combining narrow channels of regular immigration together with repressive immigration policies.
 The result of that formula is an immigrant population constrained into irregularity, easily exploitable, which at the same time, serves as the scapegoat for all the mistakes made by the European governments and the EU itself.
-Therefore, the EU should, once for all, develop evidence-based policies that reduce the tensions between the elimination of undocumented migration and the respect of the rights of these immigrants.344
+Therefore, the EU should, once for all, develop evidencebased policies that reduce the tensions between the elimination of undocumented migration and the respect of the rights of these immigrants.

-The AFSJ of the EU is the area where governments are allowed to use the most invasive forms of state action towards individuals allowed in democratic constitutional systems345 and thus, its development should be accompanied by the developing of a stronger monitoring human rights system.
+The AFSI of the EU is the area where governments are allowed to use the most invasive forms of state action towards individuals allowed in democratic constitutional systems and thus, its development should be accompanied by the developing of a stronger monitoring human rights system.
 Before the Treaty of Lisbon, EU law on the field of immigration had to be adopted unanimously.
-As a consequence, vague formulations aimed at solving conflicts over controversial issues were very common.346 Most of those EU measures on immigration set minimum standards, however, they were full of vague formulations referred to human rights, leaving unclear the specific rights and obligations that EUMS had to respect and fulfil.
-After the Treaty of Lisbon, EU competence on migration has been extended to create uniform standards, and decisions will be adopted with qualified majority.
-This leads to an increased responsibility of the EU on the human rights compliance in the field of immigration.
-The new binding nature of the EU Charter, together with the now unrestricted jurisdiction of the EUCJ, allows for a consequent increase of accountability of the EU on the respect of human rights in this field.
-This will, hopefully, help to put human rights compliance at the heart of the legitimacy and legality of EU law and policy on immigration.347
+As a consequence, vague formulations aimed at solving conflicts over controversial issues were very common.
+Most of those EU measures on immigration set minimum standards, however, they were full of vague formulations referred to human rights, leaving unclear the specific rights and obligations that